Franko Stein

-Franko Stein, also Franz Stein (1 June 1869 – 17 July 1943) was a journalist, politician, activist, and national syndicalist of German ethnicity who lived and worked in the Austro-Hungarian Empire and later in Czechoslovakia.
+Franko Stein, also Franz Stein (1 June 1869 – 17 July 1943) was an Austrian journalist, politician, activist, and national syndicalist of German ethnicity who lived and worked in the Austro-Hungarian Empire and later in Czechoslovakia.
 Very close to Georg von Schönerer, he led the union wing of his movement.
 He was also a member of the Bohemian Diet between 1899 and 1908 and of the Reichsrat between 1901 and 1907.